 The main differential between your hotel and Booking.com is the possibility to provide real-time service on your website to remove any doubts from clients.
 It’s not possible for Booking or any OTA to have a webchat on each hotel’s page.

-And you can have a webchat just for you in your hotel site!
+And you can have a webchat just for you on your hotel site!
 And once the chat starts, it’s much easier to conduct the user towards a direct booking.

-It’s also worth to mention that, according to Asksuite’s platform data, today 58% of customer service via web chat of a hotel happens outside business hours, being the period between 6 pm to 12 am when it is the highest demand.
+It’s also worth mentioning that, according to Asksuite’s platform data, today 58% of customer service via web chat of a hotel happens outside business hours, being the period between 6 pm to 12 am when it is the highest demand.